-• Drop-In counseling is another essential and daily opportunity for students to receive counseling and advisement.
+- Drop-In counseling is another essential and daily opportunity for students to receive counseling and advisement.
 Students have access to professional and para-professional staff during business hours and until 7:00 two evenings a week.
 Drop-in counseling is designed to answer quick, 5 minute course related questions, clear simple prerequisites, and receive referrals to other services.
 Students with question requiring more in-depth interaction and analysis are directed to make appointments.
-Drop-in counseling typically has 15,000 -16,000 individual student interactions each year.
+There was a substantial increase in the number of students served on drop-in for the 14-15 year. - There has been a 30% increase in the number of students seen on Drop-In Counseling.

-FY 2012-2013 FY 2013-2014 FY 2014-2015 Drop-Ins 16,704 15,401 Need data
+FY 2012-2013 FY 2013-2014 FY 2014-2015 Drop-Ins 16,704 15,401 21,809